 They also argued the money should be used to speed up the background check and reduce the 10-day waiting period for taking possession of a gun.
 In other words, it's more important to rush a weapon into the hands of a purchaser than to grab one from the clutches of a violent criminal.

-"They're trapped and lost in their own world, and it's not the real world,"
+"They're trapped and lost in their own world, and it's not the real world," says Sen. Mark Len, D-San Francisco, coauthor of the bill, SB140, and chairman of the budget committee.

 Let's back up.